immcantation/alakazam/docs/vignettes/Lineage-Vignette.md

 ## Example data

-A small example Change-O database file is included in the `alakazam` package.
+A small example Change-O database, `ExampleDb`, is included in the `alakazam` package.
 Lineage reconstruction requires the following fields (columns) to be present in the Change-O file: